HomelessCyberSecurity/byteKey/README.md

     ```
 4.  **Explore!** Follow the prompts and experiment with the encryption, decryption, and checksum functionalities of byteKey.py.

-## Contributing

-[Optional: Add information about how others can contribute to your project, such as bug reports, feature requests, or pull requests.]

 ## License

 This project is licensed under the [MIT License](LICENSE).